🏠

 Shop The Look:

-1. Low-profile black leather sofa with chrome legs
+1. Black leather sofa chrome legs low profile

-2. Walnut coffee table with black metal hairpin legs
+2. Walnut coffee table black metal hairpin legs

-5. Black and white geometric area rug (think chevron or diamond pattern)
+5. Black white geometric area rug chevron diamond

-8. Black and white abstract prints in gallery frames
+8. Black and white abstract prints gallery frames

 DIY Paint Transformation